riblack/linux-sysadmin-scripts/VIM.md

-dd 	delete a line (also places deleted contents into the buffer) D 	delete from cursor to end of line (also places deleted contents into the buffer) yy 	yank a line (places the yanked contents into the buffer) p 	paste contents from buffer b 	back (small) w 	forward (small)
+dd 	delete a line (also places deleted contents into the buffer) D 	delete from cursor to end of line (also places deleted contents into the buffer) yy 	yank a line (places the yanked contents into the buffer) p 	paste contents from buffer (after this line)
+P 	paste contents from buffer (above this line) b 	back (small) w 	forward (small)
 B 	back (big)